Updated: March 20th, 2022

 Best Time to Visit Alberta

 One of the great things about Alberta is that it’s a year-round destination for the most part.
 Alberta is very weather extreme.
 Summer days in July and August can reach up to 35 degrees Celcius whereas, in the winter, days can be the exact opposite, easily reaching -35 degrees Celcius.
-Edmonton has days where it’s the coldest city on Earth.
+Edmonton has days when it’s the coldest city on Earth.
 However, thanks to the Canadian Rockies, Alberta is a world-class destination for skiing and snowboarding, not to mention incredible snow-covered vistas.
 Still, there are times we like better than others, so here are our recommendations.

 Our peak travel time is from mid-June to mid-September.
 This is when the weather is at its warmest temperatures, all the trees and flowers are looking their best, and all the famous activities and attractions are open for business.
 However, this is also the time when hotels can be at full capacity, roads are busiest, and everything is more expensive.

-For those wanting to go skiing and snowboarding, or perhaps snowmobiling, ice fishing, or snowshoeing, the best time to come would be from January to March.
+For those wanting to go skiing and snowboarding, or perhaps snowmobiling ice fishing, or snowshoeing, the best time to come would be from January to March.
 These are the coldest months but also the best time for lots of snow.
 Despite the world-class skiing, this is actually a much quieter time than the summer, and accommodations are much cheaper and much more available, except on holidays and such.

 The spring months, from April to mid-June can also be a nice time to visit but be prepared for rain.
 The weather is very hit-or-miss and we’ve seen spring days reach up to +25 degrees.
 Tourism is lower during this time, and some of the trees and flowers still look “dead”, but it’s relatively mild for the weather.